 - Sports marketing is going to be more lifestyle and entertainment orientated.

 - Sports marketing culture is becoming more inclusive.

 1. Create Engaging Content

-One trick that sports marketers can use to attract more customers is creating engaging content with the help of celebrity sports figures.
-Sports fans share content with their friends all the time, meaning that you can tap into the networks of people that your target audience knows.
-More than half of fans follow their favorite teams on social media, so you can digitally engage your customer base if they also happen to be sports fans.
+One trick sports marketers can use to attract more customers is creating engaging content with the help of celebrity sports figures.
+Sports fans share content with their friends, meaning you can tap into the networks of people your target audience knows.
+More than half of fans follow their favorite teams on social media, so you can digitally engage your customers if they are sports fans.